coolar-star/COOL/docs/philosophy/temporal_reconstruction_model.md

 Human cognition continually reconstructs:

-- Identity (Core + its micro-variations)
+- Identity (Core and its micro-variations),
-- Frame (momentary personality state)
+- Frame (momentary personality state),
-- Working memory
+- working memory,
-- Eval-based adjustments
+- Eval-based adjustments.

 This ongoing reconstruction creates a *sequence of states*.